 Apple Inc. reported strong second-quarter earnings on Thursday, surpassing Wall Street expectations despite ongoing supply chain constraints.
-The tech giant announced $111.2 billion in revenue for the quarter ending March 28, exceeding analysts' estimates of $109.66 billion, as reported by multiple outlets.
+The tech giant announced $111.2 billion in revenue for the quarter ending March 28, exceeding analysts' estimates of $109.66 billion.

 Key Takeaways

-Apple reported strong second-quarter earnings, surpassing Wall Street expectations despite supply chain constraints.
-CEO Tim Cook highlighted record iPhone 17 sales and the success of the new MacBook Neo.
+Apple reported strong second-quarter earnings of $111.2 billion, surpassing Wall Street expectations despite supply chain constraints.
+CEO Tim Cook highlighted record sales of the iPhone 17 lineup and praised incoming CEO John Ternus, citing his readiness to lead Apple into the future.

 During a conference call with investors, Apple CEO Tim Cook highlighted record sales of the iPhone 17 lineup and praised incoming CEO John Ternus.
 Cook shared his thoughts about the leadership transition, stating that there is no one he trusts more to lead Apple into the future than Ternus.
 The company also reported double-digit growth across every geographic segment.